1. Start with the target

 No. The workflow is search first, filter fast, and only hand off the patents that deserve deeper analysis.

-Send the target or disease area, any representative patents you already know, and the exact question you want answered.
+Send the target or disease area, any representative reference documents you already know, and the exact question you want answered.

 Request a trial

-If you already have patent examples, include them.
+If you already have reference documents, include them.
 If not, the target or disease framing is enough for a first-pass discussion.